 Some other studies have proposed holistic methods which directly generate the final forecasts.
 Kuo (2001) used Fuzzy Neural Network models to forecast product sales of daily milk in convenience stores.
 However, their models were evaluated based on a very limited number of products.
 Gür Ali et al. (2009) proposed the regression tree method and the support vector regression (SVR) method to forecast retailer product sales at the SKU level for the non-perishable food categories.
 Their methods incorporated variables that were constructed based on statistical measures of past information (e.g., the sales, prices, and promotions) of the focal product and showed overall superior forecasting performance.
 Their methods did not perform better than the Base-lift method for the time period when the focal product was not being promoted.
 One of the limitations of their methods was that they overlooked the effect of competitive promotions on the sales of the focal product.
 Divakar, Ratchford, and Shankar (2005) proposed the CHAN4CAST method to forecast product volume sales for beverage manufacturers.
 Their method incorporated the promotional information for a small number of known competitors of the focal product (e.g., the main competitors, Coca versus Pepsi).
 Their method, however, is not applicable to retailers where there are hundreds of competitive products.
 Huang et al. (2014) proposed two-stage Autoregressive Distributed Lag (ADL) methods to forecast retailer product sales at the SKU level, which was the first to account for the competitive promotional information from the whole product category where there is a large number of competitive products.
 They initially implemented a variable selection procedure to identify the most important variables for the competitive activities within the product category.
 Then they specified the ADL models following a general-to-specific modeling strategy based on these selected variables.
 Their methods had superior forecasting performance for five grocery categories such as Bottled Juice, Soft Drinks, and Bath Soap.
 However, their methods relied on intervention by human experts and thus do not directly meet the requirements for automatic modeling which is considered essential by today’s retailers.
 Ma et al. (2016) proposed three-stage ADL methods which further integrate the promotional information not only from the same product category but also from other related product categories.
 Their methods were extensions of those in Huang et al. (2014) and also benefited from an automatic model specification procedure.
 Their methods outperformed the Base-lift benchmark model for 15 food product categories.
-These studies suggest that promotional information is valuable in forecasting retailer product sales, and this is reflected in new evidence shows that modern commercial software has also started to integrate promotional information (Fildes, Ma, et al., 2018)(Fildes, Ma, et al., 2018).
+These studies suggest that promotional information is valuable in forecasting retailer product sales, and this is reflected in new evidence shows that modern commercial software has also started to integrate promotional information (see Fildes et al., 2018).
 However, all the studies described here assume the constant effects from the marketing activities.

 2.2 The changing effects of marketing activities